A Journey Within: Deepening Your Practice through Silence

 Retreats can be a time for renewal and relaxation.
 But they are foremost an opportunity to step out of day-to-day routines, to enjoy a quiet and serene place, and to open up to one’s innermost world.
-We are pleased to offer seasonal retreats led by Dr. Justin Whitaker for individuals of all backgrounds interested in deepening their practice through silence.
+We are pleased to offer seasonal retreats led by Dr. Justin Whitaker.
+A unique blend of philosophy and mindfulness meditation, our retreats are structured for individuals of all backgrounds who are interested in deepening their practice through silence.

 Where: Deep Bay Center (Lakeside, MT) — Located 4.2miles South of Lakeside, twenty minutes South of Kalispell, and approx 30 miles North of the town of Polson, MT.
 Deep Bay is less than a couple hours drive to beautiful Glacier Park & less than one hour to Whitefish Mountain Resort.
 We will help facilitate carpooling opportunities for those who wish to carpool.